Th6n/wuwabot-to-wuwaflex/readme.md

 But to do that honestly I'm kinda lost right now so maybe it might take some time.

-Useful source to learn using discord.py: [https://discordpy.readthedocs.io/en/stable/]
+Useful source to learn using discord.py: [discordpy documentation](https://discordpy.readthedocs.io/en/stable/)